 How A VPN Secures Your Digital Marketing Activity

-If you’re working while traveling, say in a cafe or airport, there is a possibility of a hacker being nearby.
+If you’re in a cafe or airport, there’s a possibility of a hacker being nearby.

-They can easily gain access to sensitive information – think bank details, client accounts, and sensitive documents – through those public networks.
+They can easily gain access to sensitive information – think bank details, client accounts and sensitive documents – through public networks.